LaurenzV/krilla/src/validation/PDF_UA1.md

 # 7.3 Graphics
 - The fact that figures should be tagged (as a figure or an artifact) is documented. 🟣
 - The fact that figures should be followed by a caption is documented. 🟣
-- The fact that an alternate text should be provided to figures is not checked yet. 🔴
+- The fact that an alternate text should be provided to figures is checked. 🟢
 - The fact graphics that possess semantic value only in combination with other graphics should be tagged with a single Figure tag for each group is documented. 🟣
 - The fact that a more accessible representation should be used if it exists is documented. 🟣